Prepare for exciting career opportunities in the sociology field.

 The study of sociology examines human group behavior, interaction and organization.
 Sociologists observe the activity of social, religious, political and economic groups, organizations and institutions.
 They examine the effect of social influences, including organizations and institutions, on different individuals and groups.
 Sociologists also trace the origin and growth of these groups and interactions.
 For example, they may research the impact of a new law or policy on a specific demographic of people.

-You can prepare for these exciting career opportunities with a Bachelor of Arts (B.A.) in Sociology at California University of Pennsylvania.
+You can prepare for these exciting career opportunities with a Bachelor of Arts (B.A.) in Sociology at PennWest California.
 As a sociology major, you’ll study the use of both quantitative and qualitative methods when conducting research, and how to use statistical analysis programs during the research process.

 Research in sociology may help administrators, educators, lawmakers and social workers solve social problems and formulate public policy.
 Sociologists may specialize in a wide range of social topics, including education and health; crime and poverty; families and population; and gender, racial and ethnic relations.